rkaysen63/World_Weather_Analysis/README.md

                 print("City not found.
 Skipping...")
                 pass

-* Create a DataFrame and export to a file (CSV).
+* The weather data was converted into a DataFrame, city_data_df and export to a file (CSV), "WeatherPy_Database.csv" for future use.
-  * Convert the array of dictionaries to a Pandas DataFrame.
+  * The array of dictionaries was converted into a Pandas DataFrame.

         import pandas as pd
         city_data_df = pd.DataFrame(city_data)

-  * Create the output file (CSV), WeatherPy_Database.csv, which will become the weather database.
+  * Then the output file, "WeatherPy_Database.csv", which will become the weather database, was created from the DataFrame above.

         output_data_file = "WeatherPy_Database.csv"
         city_data_df.to_csv(output_data_file, index_label="City_ID")

-### Create A Customer Travel Destinations Map
+### Customer Travel Destinations Map

 <p align="center">
   <img src="Vacation_Search/WeatherPy_vacation_map.png" width="800">
 </p>

-* In order to create a customer travel destinations map, a filtered DataFrame based on customer temperature preferres was created from filtering the city_data using the `.loc` method.
-But first, pandas, requests, gmap, the Google API key and the database, WeatherPy_Database,csv were imported.
+* In order to create the *Customer Travel Destinations Map*, a filtered DataFrame based on user temperature preferrences was created from filtering the city_data using the `.loc` method.
+But first, pandas, requests, gmap, the Google API key and the database, "WeatherPy_Database.csv" were imported.

        city_data_df = pd.read_csv("../Weather_Database/WeatherPy_database.csv")

-* Then the user was asked to provide his/her minimum and maximum preferred temperatures.
+* The user was asked to provide his/her minimum and maximum preferred temperatures.

         min_temp = float(input("What is the minimum temperature you would like for your trip? ")) max_temp = float(input("What is the maximum temperature you would like for your trip? "))